Disorderly Conduct

 - Increased penalties for future offenses

-A conviction can also create collateral consequences affecting:
+A conviction may also create collateral consequences involving:

 - Employment opportunities